 The first project supported by the SMC was to develop a five-year Research Agenda.
 The research agenda, published in 2001, consisted of 15 unique projects that the SMC ranked, prioritized, and then funded on a voluntary basis.
 The SMC has made tremendous progress implementing the Research Agenda.
-To date, over a dozen projects have been implemented by the SMC.
+To date, nearly all of the projects have been implemented by the SMC.

 The value of the SMC to its member agencies is at least four-fold.
 The first is the ability to share costs for implementing projects.
 Cost reductions for SMC member agencies can be significant since collaborative projects can reduce costs by more than 90% relative to footing the bill alone.
 In addition, the majority of projects have nonmember agency cost-matching.
-Just for the projects described in this report, there has been nearly one million dollars in grant awards, cost-match, or in-kind services.
+Since its inception, non-member cost matching, totaling nearly \$3.5 million, amounts to a 2:1 match of member costs.
 The second value to member agencies is the ability to stretch their agency's skill base.
 Stormwater management requires a wide variety of knowledge including regulatory policy, engineering, hydrology, biology, chemistry, toxicity, and microbiology, to name a few.
 Many member agencies have limited staff and, by working together, garner the additional skills that are not sustainable within each agency.
 A third asset of membership is the ability to communicate.
 Discussions among member agencies provide context and a richness of ideas for application to local issues back home.
 Similarly, discussion between regulatory and regulated agencies in an informal setting leads to more effective implementation of management activities.
 Finally, projects conducted under the SMC umbrella have nearly always resulted in some management action.
 Often, it is difficult for a single agency to affect the current course of regulatory management.
 Because SMC projects are initiated and vetted through all of the regulated and regulatory management agencies, the results are adopted quickly into the management framework including alterations to NPDES permits.